smithcommajoseph/testscores-app/README.md

 Rendr is a small library from [Airbnb](https://www.airbnb.com) that allows you to run your [Backbone.js](http://backbonejs.org/) apps seamlessly on both the client and the server.
 Allow your web server to serve fully-formed HTML pages to any deep link of your app, while preserving the snappy feel of a traditional Backbone.js client-side MVC app.

 This repo contains the code examples from my 2013 [Develop Denver](http://www.developdenver.org) Panel.
+Slides are located [here](http://www.slideshare.net/technicolorenvy/dvlpdnver2013).

 # Getting Started